Ricky Wilson (guitarist): Early life

 Wilson was born on March 19, 1953, to Bobby Jack Wilson, a firefighter and a veteran of the United States Army, and Linda J. Wilson (née Mairholtz), in Athens, Georgia.
 He was the elder brother of Cindy Wilson.
 At an early age, Wilson developed an interest in music and learned how to play folk guitar from the PBS series Learning Folk Guitar.
 Upon entering Clarke Central High School, Wilson had upgraded to a Silvertone guitar and, to tape his music, purchased a two-track tape recorder with money earned from a summer job at the local landfill.

 In mid-1969, Wilson met former Comer resident Keith Strickland at the local head shop The Looking Glass.
 The two shared common interests in music and Eastern mysticist culture and quickly became friends.

-Wilson quietly came out as gay to Strickland while the two were in their teens, becoming the first member of the band to do so.

 Career

 1970–1976: Black Narcissus

 During mid-1969, both Wilson and Strickland collaborated in writing and performing music, loosely calling themselves Loon, and aspired to perform live.

 From 1969 to 1971, Wilson and Strickland collaborated with high school friends Pete Love of Louisville and Athens native Owen Scott III in performing together as the four-member band Black Narcissus.

-Upon graduation from the University of Georgia in 1976, Wilson kept in touch with Strickland and they toured Europe, eventually returning and taking jobs at the Southeastern Stages bus station in Athens, Georgia where Strickland's father was the manager.
+Upon graduation from the University of Georgia in 1976, Wilson kept in touch with Strickland and they toured Europe, eventually returning and taking jobs at the Southeastern Stages bus station in Athens, where Strickland's father was the manager.